-At Denver Health Medical Plan, Inc. (DHMP), our main concern is that you receive quality health care services.
+At Elevate, our main concern is that you receive quality health care services.
+As a member of Elevate, you must receive your health care services within the contracted network.

-As a member of the Denver Health HDHP plan, you must receive your health care services within the contracted network.
+Your basic membership obligation is to consult with your primary care provider before seeking most health care services.
 Please see Section 1 "Schedule of Benefits" for a breakdown of cost sharing.